 Or even worse, this over-training can actually lead to injuries that will hinder your process even more.

 Aside from that, the garmin forerunner also comes in a very sleek black case, which makes it a very good partner for any workout outfit while also being a great piece to wear with almost any casual outfit.

 2. Garmin VivoSmart

-The best workout and lifting partner doesn’t have to be a complicated and large smartwatch constantly displaying various statistics.
+The best workout and lifting partner doesn’t have to be complicated like a large smartwatch constantly displaying various statistics.

 There are times that a simple band that only displays the necessities is the only thing you need for your workouts.

 If that rings true for you, then the VivoSmart might be a better choice for you than the Forerunner.

 It’s very minimalistic, but it still retains a lot of functions.